yearn/yearn-vaults/docs/OPERATIONS.md

 s1.harvest({'from': strategist})
 ```

-We should also see the strategy's `debtRatio` going to zero and funds returning to the vault.
+We should also see the strategy's `debtRatio` going to `0` and funds returning to the vault.

 ## Emergency Procedures

 We can also shutdown the vault to return assets as soon as possible.
-To do that we will need a guardian or governance account.
+To do that we will need a guardian or governance account:

 ```python
 # Sound the alarm